srvaroa/srvaroa.github.io/_posts/2019-10-22-kubernetes-added-a-0-to-my-latency.md

 Fotocasa, etc.)

-After we had the application deployed in Kubernetes and routed some production traffic to it and things started looking worrisome.
-Request latencies in the Kubernetes deployment were up to x10 higher than on the EC2.
-Unless we found a solution this would becomea hard blocker not only to migrate this microservice, but could also jettison the entire project.
+After we had the application deployed in Kubernetes and routed some production traffic to it, things started looking worrisome.
+Request latencies in the Kubernetes deployment were up to x10 higher than on EC2.
+Unless we found a solution this would not only become a hard blocker to migrate this microservice, but could also jettison the entire project.

 ## Why is latency so much higher in Kubernetes than EC2?